zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 the user has chosen the settings carefully and will not make any checks to avoid to avoid performance penalties.

-A crucial step in resolving segmentation faults is to identify the exact location in the code where this happens.
+A crucial step in resolving a segmentation fault is to identify the exact location in the code where it happens.
 Please see `Errors_debug` for a couple of examples showing how to do this on a Linux machine.
-With this information, a simple way to reproduce the segmentation fault, and the information about the :doc:`exact LAMMPS version <Manual_version>` and platform you are running on, you can contact the LAMMPS developers or post in the LAMMPS forum to get assistance.
+With this information -- a simple way to reproduce the segmentation fault and the exact :doc:`LAMMPS version <Manual_version>` and platform you are running on -- you can contact the LAMMPS developers or post in the LAMMPS forum to get assistance.

 .. _hint05: